-With over 30 years of experience in the space industry, Dr. Patterson has a distinctive and broad history in space systems engineering for upper atmospheric research as well as small satellites, and mission operations planning and directing.
+With 35 years of experience in the space industry, Dr. Patterson has a distinctive and broad history in space systems engineering for upper atmospheric research as well as small satellites and mission operations.
 Dr. Patterson is currently the Director of Advanced Concepts at Utah State University’s (USU) Space Dynamics Laboratory (SDL).
-He is also the Chair of the annual Small Satellite Conference.
-Other roles include membership on the NASA Advisory Council’s Science Committee, the Air Force Scientific Advisory Board, the AIAA Small Satellite Technical Committee, the Technical Committee for the European Space Agency 4S Symposium, and the Scientific Program Committee for the IAA Symposium on Small Satellites for Earth Observation.
-Dr. Patterson also serves on the Industrial Advisory Committee for USU’s Electrical and Computer Engineering department.
+He is also the Chair of the annual Small Satellite Conference and SDL Technical Workshop.
+Other roles include the AIAA Small Satellite Technical Committee, the Technical Committee for the European Space Agency 4S Symposium, the Scientific Program Committee for the IAA Symposium on Small Satellites for Earth Observation, and Member of the Department of the Air Force Scientific Advisory Board.

 Charles is a professor of Electrical and Computer Engineering at Utah State University where he teaches courses in spacecraft systems engineering and instrumentation for space science.
 His research activities are divided between experimental space science, space weather, and small satellites.
 He serves as the director for the Center for Space Engineering at USU.
-Some of his past flight programs include the FPMU on the ISS, the DICE CubeSat, The ASSP sounding rocket, and he is currently leading the NASA/Brazil SPORT mission.
+Some of his past flight programs include the FPMU on the ISS, the DICE CubeSat, The ASSP sounding rocket, and he is currently leading the international NASA/Brazil SPORT mission and the ACMES technology demonstration missions for NASA ESTO.
 In addition, he has served as a Discipline Scientist for the NASA Science Mission Directorate and as a Senior Scientist for The Aerospace Corporation.

-Aaron has more than 20 years of leadership and technical experience developing space and launch systems for numerous US Government and commercial programs.
-Presently, Aaron is Director of Advanced Programs for Maxar.
-Prior to this, he was the Principal Program Manager for Disruptive Space Missions and a former Mission Systems Engineer, at The Johns Hopkins University Applied Physics Laboratory.
-He is a well-published contributor on several technical committees and holds appointments with the Space Systems Engineering program at The Johns Hopkins University.
-Aaron earned a B.S. in Aeronautics & Astronautics from MIT and an M.S. in Applied Physics from The Johns Hopkins University.
+Aaron has more than 25 years of leadership and technical experience developing space and launch systems for numerous US Government and commercial programs.
+Presently, Aaron is the Director of Strategic Campaigns for Raytheon Technologies Space Systems.
+Prior to this, he was the Senior Director of Advanced Programs for Maxar, where he led a team responsible for wholly creating a robust National Security Space business for the company.
+Before Maxar, Mr. Rogers was the Principal Portfolio Manager for Disruptive Space Missions and a former Mission System Engineer at The Johns Hopkins University Applied Physics Laboratory (APL).
+Aaron holds academic appointments with The Johns Hopkins University Whiting School of Engineering, is an elected member of the International Academy of Astronautics and is a published author on numerous space-related topics.
+He holds earned a B.S. in Aeronautics & Astronautics from MIT and an M.S. in Applied Physics from The Johns Hopkins University.

-Kerri Cahoy is an Associate Professor of Aeronautics and Astronautics at MIT and leads the Space Telecommunications, Astronomy, and Radiation (STAR) Laboratory.
+Kerri Cahoy is a Professor of Aeronautics and Astronautics at MIT and leads the Space Telecommunications, Astronomy, and Radiation (STAR) Laboratory.
 Cahoy received a B.S.
 (2000) in Electrical Engineering from Cornell University, and M.S.
 (2002) and Ph.D.
 (2008) in Electrical Engineering from Stanford University.
-Dr. Cahoy previously worked at Space Systems Loral, as a postdoctoral fellow at NASA Ames, and currently leads nanosatellite atmospheric sensing (MicroMAS, MiRaTA), optical communications (NODE, CLICK), and exoplanet technology demonstration (DeMi) missions.
+Dr. Cahoy previously worked at Space Systems Loral, as a postdoctoral fellow at NASA Ames, and currently works on nanosatellite Earth observation and atmospheric sensing (e.g.,TROPICS), optical communications (CLICK-A, CLICK-B/C), and exoplanet technology demonstration missions.

 Frank J. Redd Student Competition Committee